DrivenAllianceStream/drivenalliancestream.github.io/_posts/2016-04-02-AnEveningOfMastery.md

 We've taken the opportunity to host them at a free community event.

 The event will begin with an example of software craftsmanship, with Steven McDonald from Driven reprising his talk on Beautiful APIs - this was the most popular talk at Devconf 2016 (according to the eval forms).
-After that Daniel will speak about his personal path to mastery, then Jim will talk about his experiences replicating 8th Light's culture in London.
+After that Daniel will speak about what his time at 8th Light has taught him, then Jim will talk about his experiences replicating 8th Light's culture in London.

 ## RSVP
 Seats will be reserved on a strictly first-come first-served basis.
 Please [RSVP via an email to admin@drivenalliance.com](mailto:admin@drivenalliance.com?subject=I%20would%20like%20to%20attend%20Evening%20of%20Mastery).